 We would like to acknowledge Janapriya Research & Consultancy Centre (JRCC) for its support to prepare this article.
-We would also like to extend our sincere gratitude to Prof. Vikash Kumar K.C., Dr. Bir Bahadur Karki and Campus Chief Biranji Gautam (Janapriya Multiple Campus) for their unwavering help and valuable suggestions.
+We would also like to extend our sincere gratitude to Prof. Vikash Kumar K.C.
+(Ph.
+D.) and Campus Chief Biranji Gautam (Janapriya Multiple Campus) for their unwavering help and valuable suggestions.
+Our special thanks go to our colleagues Mr. Surya Mohan Adhikari, Mrs. Dibbya Laxmi Chalise and Mrs. Shilu Chalise for their valuable support in preparing this article.
 We also appreciate all the respondents of our study and paragliding companies for providing information.